cohesity/cohesity_sdk/docs/UserApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.UserApi(api_client)
+    api_instance = cohesity_sdk.cluster.UserApi(api_client)
-    body = [cohesity_sdk.CreateUserParameters()] # List[CreateUserParameters] | If an Active Directory or an IdP domain is specified, a new user is added to the Cohesity Cluster against the specified Active Directory/IdP user principal.
+    body = [cohesity_sdk.cluster.CreateUserParameters()] # List[CreateUserParameters] | If an Active Directory or an IdP domain is specified, a new user is added to the Cohesity Cluster against the specified Active Directory/IdP user principal.
 If the LOCAL domain is specified, a new user is created directly in the default LOCAL domain on the Cohesity Cluster.

     try:
         # Add one or more users to Cohesity Cluster.